Skip to Content

 Experienced Adoption Attorneys in Allegheny County

-Contact our Pittsburgh adoption attorneys online or at (412) 281-1988 to find out how we will assist you through this crucial moment of your life.
+Contact our trusted adoption lawyer in Pittsburgh online or at (412) 281-1988 to find out how we will assist you through this crucial moment of your life.

 Eligibility Criteria for Prospective Adoptive Parents

 Any person can adopt.
-If a married couple is seeking to adopt, both spouses must join in the adoption or the spouse who has not joined in the petition for adoption must give his or her consent.
+If a married couple is seeking to adopt, both spouses must join in the adoption, or the spouse who has not joined in the petition must give his or her consent.

 Just as any person can adopt, any person can be adopted as well.
 There is no age requirement in Pennsylvania, which means that an adult is free to adopt another adult.
 If a child is being adopted, they must give consent if they are 12 years of age or older.